 The OCME facilitates the identification and body release processes for the next of kin or others authorized for this purpose, which often includes interaction with embassies.

 The OCME provides timely death certification for next of kin, law enforcement, and others authorized for receipt of such information.

-The OCME provides autopsy reports, photographs, x-rays to next of kin, law enforcement, and others authorized for receipt of such information.
+The OCME provides external examination and autopsy reports to next of kin, law enforcement, and others authorized for receipt of such information.

 The OCME provides proof of death to next of kin for legal, insurance, and other purposes.

 The OCME approves all cremation request in the District of Columbia.

 The OCME publicly disposes of all remains that are unclaimed whether identified or unidentified.